EdgeApp/edge-docs/source/index.html.md

 ---
 # Introduction

-AirbitzCore (ABC) is a Javascript/ObjC client-side blockchain and Edge Security SDK providing auto-encrypted and auto-backed up accounts and wallets with zero-knowledge security and privacy.
+AirbitzCore (ABC) is a Javascript client-side blockchain and Edge Security SDK providing auto-encrypted and auto-backed up accounts and wallets with zero-knowledge security and privacy.
 All blockchain/bitcoin private and public keys are fully encrypted by the users' credentials before being backed up on to peer to peer servers.

 ABC allows developers to apply client-side data security, encrypted such that only the end-user can access the data.
 The Airbitz ABCAccount object allows developers to store arbitrary Edge-Secured data on the user’s account which is automatically encrypted, automatically backed up, and automatically synchronized between the user’s authenticated devices.

+ABC is the foundation of the Edge Security SDK and Edge Wallet mobile app

 To get started, you’ll first need an API key.
 Get one at our [developer portal.](https://developer.airbitz.co)

 ## Documentation/API conventions

-Documention and examples include parameter types in Flow style syntax.
-Due to Flow types not being standard Javascript, copy pasting of example code will fail under most environments except for React Native.

-All asynchronous function methods are capable of either a callback or Promise style interface.
-If a callback is passed as the final parameter to an asynchronous routine, the callback parameters will use a NodeJS callback style with the first parameter being the `error` object followed by the return parameter or object.
-If the `callback` parameter is omitted, the routine will return a Promise that resolves to the return value.

 ```javascript
 // Example callback style